-The Corporation will begin the implementation phase of the project in the third quarter of 2009.
+In conjunction with the design phase of the project, the Corporation began its implementation phase in the third quarter of 2009.
 The implementation stage is about execution.
-The roll-out of the designed changes takes place during this phase and involves developing new accounting policies and accounting manuals, performing a simulation of the financial reporting process, preparing the IFRS financial statements and related disclosures, developing revised internal control processes, testing the effectiveness of the changes made to systems, and implementing changes to internal performance measures, contracts and processes.
+The roll-out of the designed changes will take place during this phase and involves developing new accounting policies and accounting manuals, performing a simulation of the financial reporting process, preparing the IFRS financial statements and related disclosures, developing revised internal control processes, testing the effectiveness of the changes made to systems, implementing changes to debt covenants, internal performance measures, contracts and processes, and carrying ongoing discussions with our external auditor.

-On July 23, 2009, the IASB issued an Exposure Draft ("ED") proposing accounting requirements for rate-regulated activities.
-The ED proposes under certain conditions to allow entities with rate-regulated activities to recognize regulatory assets and liabilities on their balance sheet.
-Under current IFRS, some regulatory assets and liabilities cannot be recognized on the balance sheet.
-This ED includes proposed amendments to IFRS 1 for rate-regulated entities.
-The ED is open for comment by interested parties until November 20, 2009.
-It should be noted that the IASB does not intend to provide a final accounting standard for rate-regulated entities until mid 2010.
+On July 23, 2009, the International Accounting Standards Board ("IASB") issued an Exposure Draft ("ED") proposing accounting requirements for rate-regulated activities.
+The IASB is expected to issue its final standard in June 2010 with earlier application thereof permitted.
+The ED proposes to allow entities with rate-regulated activities to recognize regulatory assets and liabilities on their balance sheets, at their present values, using an expected future cash flow model.
+Under the ED, expected cash flows would be derived by weighting various potential scenarios by their probabilities of occurrence.
+The ED also proposes to allow rate-regulated entities a special exception in that otherwise ineligible costs would be capitalized to items of PP&E or intangible assets, if those costs were required to be capitalized by the local regulator for rate-making purposes.
+Under current IFRS, regulatory assets and liabilities cannot be recognized on the balance sheet.
 The Corporation is currently evaluating the impact of the proposed changes and will continue to monitor these developments as they arise.

-On July 28, 2009, the OEB issued its Report of the Board - Transition to IFRS to electricity distributers in regards to the impact of IFRS on regulated activities.
-The Corporation is currently in the process of evaluating the potential impact of such guidance on the activities of LDC.
+On July 28, 2009, the OEB issued its Report of the Board - Transition to IFRS, which contains recommendations on how regulatory reporting requirements should change in response to IFRS.
+The OEB has now initiated a second phase in its transition project, which involves amending certain regulatory instruments.
+The Corporation is currently in the process of evaluating the potential impacts of the recommendations contained in the Report of the Board on both the activities of LDC and its IFRS transition plan.

-Consolidated Financial Statements and Non-controlling Interests: In January 2009, the CICA issued Handbook Section 1601 - "Consolidated Financial Statements".
-This section, together with new Handbook Section 1602 - "Non-controlling Interests", replaces Handbook Section 1600 - "Consolidated Financial Statements" and establishes standards for the preparation of consolidated financial statements.
-This section applies to interim and annual consolidated financial statements relating to fiscal years beginning on or after January 1, 2011.
+Consolidated Financial Statements and Non-controlling Interests: In January 2009, the CICA issued Handbook Section 1601 - "Consolidated Financial Statements" ("Handbook Section 1601").
+This section along with the new Handbook Section 1602 - "Non-controlling Interests" ("Handbook Section 1602"), replace Handbook Section 1600 - "Consolidated Financial Statements" and establish standards for the preparation of consolidated financial statements.
+These standards apply to interim and annual consolidated financial statements relating to fiscal years beginning on or after January 1, 2011.
 Earlier application is permitted as of the beginning of a fiscal year.
-The Corporation has determined that this standard will have no impact on the classification or valuation of its Consolidated Financial Statements.
+The Corporation has determined that these standards will have no impact on the classification or valuation of its Consolidated Financial Statements.

-Fair Value Measurement Disclosure: In June 2009, the CICA amended Handbook Section 3862 - "Financial Instruments - Disclosures" to include additional disclosures requirements about fair value measurements of financial instruments and to enhance liquidity risk disclosure requirements.
+Financial Instruments - Disclosures: In June 2009, the CICA amended Handbook Section 3862 - "Financial Instruments - Disclosures" to include additional disclosure requirements about fair value measurements of financial instruments and to enhance liquidity risk disclosure requirements.
 The amendments apply to annual financial statements relating to fiscal years ending after September 30, 2009, and comparative information is not required in the first year of application.
-The Corporation is currently evaluating the impact of these amendments and will include the additional required disclosures for the year ending December 31, 2009 upon its adoption of the amendments.
+The Corporation is currently evaluating the impact of these amendments and will include the additional required disclosures for the year ending December 31, 2009.